-The largest scale of solar projects is utility-scale solar.
-Typically sized anywhere from 1 to 5 megawatts (MW), utility-scale solar installations can be massive projects, often spanning multiple acres of land.
+The largest scale of solar projects is utility-scale solar (also known as solar power plants).
+Typically sized anywhere from 1 to 5 megawatts (MW), solar power plants can be massive projects, often spanning multiple acres of land.
 Utility-scale solar projects are usually ground-mounted arrays.
 Sometimes, these arrays include the use of solar trackers to maximize energy production.

-The primary difference between utility-scale solar and other distributed solar options (such as commercial and residential installations) is that the electricity generated from a utility project is not used directly at the host site.
-Depending on the installation’s geographic location, the power produced at utility solar arrays is either sold to wholesale utility buyers through a power purchase agreement (PPA) or owned directly by an electric utility company.
+The primary difference between solar power plants and other distributed solar options (such as commercial and residential installations) is that the electricity generated from a utility scale project is not used directly at the host site.
+Depending on the installation’s geographic location, the power produced at solar power plants is either sold to wholesale utility buyers through a power purchase agreement (PPA) or owned directly by an electric utility company.
 Regardless of the exact structure, the initial customer of the generated power is an electric utility company, which will then distribute the generated electricity to residential, commercial, and industrial ratepayers connected to the grid.

-Utility-scale solar isn’t limited to photovoltaics – some utility scale projects are concentrated photovoltaics (CPT) or concentrated solar power (CSP).
+Solar power plants aren’t limited to photovoltaics – some utility scale projects are concentrated photovoltaics (CPT) or concentrated solar power (CSP).
 However, photovoltaic installations are the most common type of utility-scale solar solutions.
-Oftentimes, utility-scale solar installations will also include storage technology so that they can store solar electricity when the sun is shining, and distribute it later during hours of little or no sunlight.
+Oftentimes, solar power plants will also include storage technology so that they can store solar electricity when the sun is shining, and distribute it later during hours of little or no sunlight.

-How does utility-scale solar stack up against traditional electricity generation?
+How do solar power plants stack up against traditional electricity generation?

-Compared to traditional power generation sources like fossil fuels and nuclear power, there is one downside to utility-scale solar that’s important and oftentimes difficult to overcome: intermittency.
+Compared to traditional power generation sources like fossil fuels and nuclear power, there is one downside to solar power plants that’s important and oftentimes difficult to overcome: intermittency.